chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 ![Shoes](../assets/sanghaforest/DSC_6082.NEF-2.jpg)

 At this point it wasn't seeming too likely that we'd see elephants at all on this trip, even though we still had two "peak periods" remaining -- the final sunset and the next day's final sunrise for the trip.

+The first time I was on safari I remember desperately wanting to see a crazy action situation out of Planet Earth.
+On subsequent trips I've come to appreciate more subtle situations, but would've been a little sad to not see anything at all.

 Mid-day was a good time to take it easy and relax, so while Armand and I stayed there, the other three went off.
 I didn't really know what they were doing, but through some very advanced-level forest methods, they managed to come across a small group of elephants.
 They came back and let us know and we immediately got up to go see them.